mpeschke/iac-aws-eks-api-moviebackend-public/README.md

 All users are managed in a 'management' AWS Account.
 Cross Account Roles, User Groups and policies to configure users' authorization to access the environment accounts are automated by the https://bitbucket.org/matheuspeschke/iac-aws-shared project.

-Development, Staging and Production environments are deployed to completely separated AWS Accounts, grouped under the 'mpeschke.org' AWS Organization Unit.
+Development, Staging and Production environments are deployed to completely separate AWS Accounts, grouped under the 'mpeschke.org' AWS Organization Unit.

 ## Environments, Internet Domain, DNS